-Other significant accounting policies are presented in Note 1 to the consolidated financial statements that appear elsewhere in this Annual Report on Form 10K.
-We have not substantively changed any aspect of our overall approach in the application of the foregoing policies.
+Other significant accounting policies are presented in Note 1 to the consolidated financial statements that appear elsewhere in this Annual Report on Form 10-K. We have not substantively changed any aspect of our overall approach in the application of the foregoing policy.